-Transition audits are neccesary to control and improve your time to market.
-Even in the most advanced DevOps culture and in the best performing startup, there are barriers that slow down the different stages of the product lifecycle, from ideation to the final hand-off.
-In this article we’re going to look at:
+Transition audits are necessary to control and improve your time to market.
+Even in the most advanced DevOps culture or the best performing startup, barriers will slow down the product lifecycle stages.
+In this article we’re going to answer the why and the how.

-How transition audits can help team leads exceed business expectations by better understanding what’s harming their productivity.
+How transition audits help team leads exceed business expectations by better understanding what’s harming their productivity.

 Let’s have a closer look…